xiaodaigh/Game2048Core.jl/README.md

 # Game2048Core.jl

-This is meant to be a minimalist implementation of the game 2048 aimed at performance but without any visual components.
-To play the game of
+This is a minimalist implementation of the game 2048.
+The aim is to have a high-performance backbone.
+So there aren't any visual components to play the game.

-The original intention of the repos is to use it to develop Reinforcement Learning algorithms with 2048.

 ## The environment